How to Fix a Door Ripped Off Its Hinges (Stripped Screw Hole Fix)

 Cost and Budget Considerations

 Fixing a door is wallet-friendly.
-Hinges cost $5-$20 each, screws or dowels are $1-$5, and wood filler or glue is $5-$10.
-I spent about $30 total on my garage door repair.
-A new door or professional repair runs $200-$1,000, like paying a shop for a car fix instead of doing it yourself.
+Hinges cost $5–$20 each, screws or dowels are $1–$5, and wood filler or glue is $5–$10 — a full repair typically runs about $30 total.

 Table: Common Door Repair Challenges and Fixes